MicrosoftDocs/Hololens/hololens/hololens-kiosk-reference.md

 ### Multiple app kiosk mode targeting Azure AD account

-This kiosk deploys a Kiosk for a single user, they will have a Kiosk enabled that includes the three apps: Settings, Remote Assist, and Feedback Hub.
+This kiosk deploys a Kiosk for a single user.
+They'll have a Kiosk enabled that includes the three apps: Settings, Remote Assist, and Feedback Hub.
 To modify this sample to be used immediately, make sure to change the account highlighted below to match an Azure AD Account of your own.

 :::code language="xml" source="samples/kiosk-sample-multi-aad-account.xml" highlight="20":::